vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # B0XX-AHK

-This is an Autohotkey script that lets you set up your keyboard to act like the B0XX in Dolphin.
-It is an adaptation of a [similar script](github.com/tlandegger/smashbox-AHK) for simulating Smashbox on Dolphin created by tlandegger.
+This is an Autohotkey script emulating B0XX behavior through a keyboard within Dolphin.
+It is an adaptation of a [similar script](github.com/tlandegger/smashbox-AHK) for Smashbox on Dolphin created by tlandegger.

-The script uses Autohotkey to read keyboard inputs and convert them to inputs to a virtual joystick called vJoy, which is used as a controller by Dolphin.
+The script uses Autohotkey to read keyboard inputs and convert them to a virtual joystick called vJoy, which is used as a controller by Dolphin.

 The B0XX functionality provided is currently *incomplete*.
 Missing behavior includes: